 AI copilot:

-• Handles voice conversations naturally—Deepgram's State of Voice AI 2025 report documents this acceleration
+- Handles voice conversations naturally—industry voice-AI research documents this acceleration

 The difference isn't just technical sophistication—it's practical capability.
 A chatbot asks "Press 1 for sales, press 2 for support."
 An AI copilot understands when someone says, "I need someone to look at my furnace - it's making a weird noise and my house is getting cold."
 Gartner predicts agentic AI will resolve 80% of common customer service issues autonomously by 2029.